Greenhouse gas emissions from agriculture

 One quarter of the world's greenhouse gas emissions result from food and agriculture (data from 2019).

 Greenhouse gas emissions from agriculture are large: the agriculture, forestry and land use sectors contribute between 13% and 21% of global greenhouse gas emissions.
 Direct greenhouse gas emissions include those from rice and livestock farming.
 Indirect emissions from the conversion of non-agricultural land such as forests into agricultural land are also very important.
-With regards to direct emissions, nitrous oxide and methane makeup over half of total greenhouse gas emissions from agriculture.
+With regard to direct emissions, nitrous oxide and methane make up over half of total greenhouse gas emissions from agriculture.
 A 2023 review emphasizes that emissions from agricultural soils are shaped by factors such as soil type, climate, and management practices.
 It also highlights several mitigation strategies, including conservation tillage, precision agriculture, improved water use, and the application of biochar, that can reduce emissions and enhance soil carbon storage.

 Furthermore, there is also fossil fuel consumption for transport and fertilizer production.
 For example, the manufacture and use of nitrogen fertilizer contributes around 5% of all global greenhouse gas emissions.
 Livestock farming is a major source of greenhouse gas emissions.

 Farm animals' digestive systems can be put into two categories: monogastric and ruminant.
 Ruminant cattle for beef and dairy rank high in greenhouse gas emissions.
 In comparison, monogastric, or pigs and poultry-related foods, are lower.
 The consumption of the monogastric types may yield less emissions.
 Monogastric animals have a higher feed-conversion efficiency and also do not produce as much methane.
 Non-ruminant livestock, such as poultry, emit much less greenhouse gas.

 There are many strategies to reduce greenhouse gas emissions from agriculture (this is one of the goals of climate-smart agriculture).
 Mitigation measures in the food system can be divided into four categories.
 These are demand-side changes, ecosystem protections, mitigation on farms, and mitigation in supply chains.
 On the demand side, limiting food waste is an effective way to reduce food emissions.
 Changes to a diet less reliant on animal products such as plant-based diets are also effective.
 This could include milk substitutes and meat alternatives.
 Several methods are also under investigation to reduce the greenhouse gas emissions from livestock farming.
 These include genetic selection, introduction of methanotrophic bacteria into the rumen, vaccines, feeds, diet modification and grazing management.